 You Record 2 is the app that I come back to again & again.
 It’s also the app I have had the most success in having students use on their own.
-Simply put … it is a audio recording tool with a simple interface & lots of sharing capabilities.
+Simply put … it is an audio recording tool with a simple interface & lots of sharing capabilities.
 It is fabulous for practice time.

 We use You Record for a variety of things in our studio:

 - Rhythm: For students that struggle with keeping a steady beat & hate metronomes, I get them to count out the beats into the app.
-During practice, they listen to their voice & clap the rhythm along with it.
+As a practice tool, they listen to their voice & clap the rhythm along with it.

 - Listening: A student is struggling with listening to themselves as they play?
 Record the section of the song & have the student listen to the recording while making notes of what they want to change.

 - Backing Track: Parents won’t upload the CD onto an iPad?
 Not a problem.
-Record the duet & send it to the student.
+Record your own backing track & send it to the student.

 - Practice Check-in: While I practice, there are times when I will make recordings & use it to check-in on my progress during the week.
-Knowing exactly what I need to focus on makes this a valuable tool to make every minute of practice count.
+Knowing exactly what I need to focus on makes this a valuable practice tool to make every minute count.

 - Ear Training: Regardless of whether students are doing ear training either in lesson or at home, it makes sense to create the resource once & use it multiple times.
 Intervals, chord progressions & so much more can be recorded ahead of time for students.

 For students who are unable to read practice pages, they could benefit from an audio copy of what they should practice & how.
-While I haven’t used this in my studio, I could see a big benefit for these students.
+While I haven’t used this in my studio, I could this practice tool option as a big benefit for these students.

 How Does It Work